 Arc Fault Control features allow the user to custom select the type of arc intervention that is required.
-This feature is enabled and defaulted to 4 arcs in 10 seconds with a 150ms quench period and No Re-ramp disabled.
+This feature is disabled as a default, which means the unit will shut down with one arc fault.

-The user can set the arc detection parameters to custom fit their requirements.
-The following parameters are programmable in the firmware and are stored in nonvolatile memory once the Save settings button is clicked.
+When Arc Control is enabled, the user can set the arc detection parameters to custom fit their requirements.
+The following parameters are programmable in the firmware and are stored in non-volatile memory once the Save settings button is clicked.